RadioPotin/snowcrash42/level10/Ressources/README.md

 >      check the permissions on a symbolic link, use faccessat() with
 >      the flag AT_SYMLINK_NOFOLLOW.

-So there is a security hole to exploit in that binary in order to send it outward
+So there is a security hole to exploit in that binary in order to send out a file we do **not** own.

+To put it clearly, if we:
+- give to the binary a symlink to a file we own so that `access` checks our access rights and returns "OK"
+- then change the destination to that link to a file we **DO NOT** own **BEFORE** `open` is called

+### exploit

 ## getflag